phamthenguyen2004/ITFacultyWebsite/README.md

 A website providing information about the IT faculty, including courses, faculty members, and events.

 Technologies Used:
-HTML: Structures the website’s content.
+- HTML: Structures the website’s content.

-CSS: Styles and enhances the website’s appearance.
+- CSS: Styles and enhances the website’s appearance.

-JavaScript: Adds interactivity and dynamic functionality.
+- JavaScript: Adds interactivity and dynamic functionality.

 Key Features:
-Homepage – Displays an overview of the IT faculty, including announcements and highlights.
+- Homepage – Displays an overview of the IT faculty, including announcements and highlights.

-Faculty Information – Showcases details about faculty members, their expertise, and contact information.
+- Faculty Information – Showcases details about faculty members, their expertise, and contact information.

-Courses Offered – Provides a list of available IT courses, descriptions, and prerequisites.
+- Courses Offered – Provides a list of available IT courses, descriptions, and prerequisites.

-News & Events – Updates students with upcoming workshops, conferences, and faculty activities.
+- News & Events – Updates students with upcoming workshops, conferences, and faculty activities.

-Contact Form – Allows users to send inquiries or feedback via an interactive form.